AX25 Packet Radio

 MB7UH provides a much needed link along the A12 corridor and into Colchester.

 MB7UIV was the first licensed gateway in the UK which provided a link between the internet and the UK packet APRS network on 144.800MHz.
-It closed in June 2010 following over ten years of almost continuous operation.
+It initially closed in June 2010 following over ten years of almost continuous operation.
 MB7UIV was owned and operated by Keith, G6NHU who was well known for his involvement in the UK AX25 packet radio/APRS network in the early days.